griptape-ai/griptape-nodes-library-luma/README.md

 2. Add the library to Griptape Nodes and configure your API key in the secrets manager as `LUMAAI_API_KEY`

-Note that the way that the Luma API is implemented means that you must have your Griptpe Nodes Engine configured to use the Griptape Cloud (gtc) storage back end.
+Note that the way that the Luma API is implemented means that you must have your Griptape Nodes Engine configured to use the Griptape Cloud (gtc) storage back end.

 ## Nodes